How to pick components for a high performance desktop PC

 This is the computer’s working memory.
 Maxing out RAM is probably the easiest and cheapest way to speed up a computer in general (given that you already have the OS on an SSD).
 Think of it this way, if a faster CPU can juggle faster, then more RAM helps your computer continue juggle at that same speed, but with more items at the same time.
 Like a clown who is juggling with first three, then five balls.

 Most RAM today runs at a default speed of 2,666 MHz, when not overclocked.
 Overclocking RAM can introduce system instabilities, and the performance results vary.
 People report from, none at all, to 100% speed ups in render software.
 Personally I still run mine at stock 2,666 MHz.
 CL, short for CAS-latency, should be 16, 15 or even 14, where CL14 means this RAM will be slightly faster, but generally not perceivably so.

 If you’re on a tight budget, go for minimum 16 GB.
-Otherwise, go for 32 or 64 GB.
+Better, go for 32 or 64 GB.
+Even 128 GB is reasonble for some (like when caching a simulation to RAM in Houdini or X-Particles).
 Make sure to fill all slots on the motherboard, and buy all sticks at the same time, from the same batch.
 Make sure they are identical!
 Corsair, Crucial and G.Skill are good brands.

 OS – Operating System

 Windows 10 Home does the job for most people.
 Though, if you want to be able to do some fancy stuff like remote access to your PC (use it from distance, from another address), or use the HoloLens emulator, then go for Windows 10 Pro (Edu and Enterprise versions also has all the Pro features).
 ‘OEM’ means it will be stuck on that one motherboard forever, while ‘Retail’ means you can easily move that license to another computer.